sboesebeck/morphium/Morphium Documentation.md

          //counter is ignored
 ```

-`updateUsingFields()` honors the lifecycle methods as well as caches (write cache or clear read_cache on write). take a look at some code from the corresponding junit-test for better understanding:
+`updateUsingFields()` honours the lifecycle methods as well as caches (write cache or clear read_cache on write). take a look at some code from the corresponding JUnit test for better understanding:

 ```java
 UncachedObject o... //read from MongoDB